Markets in Financial Instruments Directive 2014: Background and history

 MiFID 1 was intended to replace Directive 93/22/EEC, which was adopted in 1993.
 The law creates a single market for investment services and activities, which improves the competitiveness in EU markets.
-While the original law did succeed in lowering prices and expanding choices for investors, weaknesses in ISD's structure became apparent during the financial crisis in 2008.
+While the original law did succeed in lowering prices and expanding choices for investors, weaknesses in ISD's structure became apparent during the 2008 financial crisis.

 MiFID 1 was also intended to make changes to share trading, and it set guidelines for the use of related financial instruments.
 The law was introduced in order to reduce systemic risk and strengthen existing investor protections.

 During the approval process for MiFID 1, a proposal from the European Commission (EC) was read by the European Parliament (EP) in March 2004.
 In April 2006, the Commission published consultation responses it received in 2005.
 In June 2006, the Commission published a new draft.
 The EC and EP discussed any suggested amendments to approve Level One texts.
 A second reading of the legislature, by both EP and EC, followed.

 MiFID 1 was introduced under the Lamfalussy procedure, which was designed to accelerate the adoption of legislation based on a four-level approach recommended by the Committee of Wise Men.
 The Committee was chaired by Baron Alexandre Lamfalussy.
 There are three other "Lamfalussy Directives": the Prospectus Directive, the Market Abuse Directive, and the Transparency Directive.